Open Door Food Pantry

 Every Wednesday, from 2-4pm, our doors are open to providing assistance to those in the community.
 We offer food from our pantry, bus passes, and a list of local resources that provide help in the form of utility assistance, clothing, housing and more.
 We do not offer cash, utility assistance, gas or food vouchers.

 SHED (Safe Homes for the Elderly and Disabled)

-During the spring and summer months, Rich Wymore puts together a team of volunteers to work with SHED, cleaning up yards and doing other maintenance tasks for elderly/ disabled U-City residents.
+Spring through fall, Rich Wymore puts together a team of volunteers to work with SHED, cleaning up yards and doing other maintenance tasks for elderly/ disabled U-City residents.
 We collaborate with other churches and groups in the area on this fun and impactful project.

 Health Protection & Education Services

 HPES provides free health screenings one Saturday morning a month at the U-City Library in the Delmar Loop, as well as education and treatment referrals.
 Additional free services include mammograms, sickle cell testing and free STD, HIV and AIDS testing.
 Health Protection Education Services (HPES) was born out of the vision of dedicated UUMC members who wanted to respond to the inequalities in our healthcare system.
 HPES consists of volunteer medical professionals, including doctors, dentists, nurses, medical technicians and health educations and medical students.
 Non-medical volunteers greet, keep records and help as needed.
 HPES is an independent 501c3 organization, that grew out of a similar ministry originally founded by University United Methodist Church.
 Members of UUMC continue to form an important part of the body of HPES's volunteers.

 Migrant and Immigrant Community Action Project